osg-htc/docs/docs/data/stashcache/install-cache.md

 ### Adjust disk utilization

-To adjust the disk utilization of your StashCache cache, create or edit a file named `/etc/xrootd/config.d/90-local.cfg` and set the values of `pfc.diskusage`.
+To adjust the disk utilization of your cache, create or edit a file named `/etc/xrootd/config.d/90-local.cfg` and set the values of `pfc.diskusage`.

 ```